a2nt/silverstripe-digitalocean-nginx-backup-scripts/README.md

 * Install python
 * Install following python modules: python-requests, python-sockets, python-subprocess, python-json, python-requests
 * Install zip
+* Get API key at DigitalOcean control pane (it will be used to create temporary storage / server)
+* Setup SSH key at your server and add it to Digital Ocean control pane (it will be used to access temporary server)
 * Setup variables at _config.py
 * run Dropbox-Uploader/dropbox_uploader.sh to setup Dropbox API variables
 * run backup.py to start backup process